-Another reason we need to pay attention to sustainability is because it's a growing industry.
+Another reason we need to pay attention to sustainability is that it's a growing industry.
 By 2021, there are predictions that "sustainable-minded shoppers" will spend more than ever before.
-(Source) Um, hello 2020, and thanks for the lessons you've taught us about being better to the world and its people.
+(Source) Um, hello 2020, and thanks for the lessons you've taught us about being better for the world and its people.
 Sustainability requires a massive shift from all of us.
 It just makes sense - financially, ethically, and morally!

 Additionally, consumers are willing to pay the price for sustainable products.
 In North America and Europe, nearly 1 out of every 2 people will pay more for socially responsible products.
 This just goes to show that consumers want to buy ethically and environmentally conscious.
 Also, listening to what consumers want builds consumer loyalty!

 Sustainability matters to more than just consumers; sustainability matters to board members too!
-In fact, 60 percent of investment firm board members are willing to divest from companies with a poor sustainability performance.
+In fact, 60 percent of investment firm board members are willing to divest from companies with poor sustainability performance.

 It's clear that sustainability really does matter and that we cannot fail to act any longer.